Harsh23Kashyap/Stock-Market-Predictor/README.md

 # Stock-Market-Predictor
-Made a Stock Market Predictor Webapp that predicts the market graph using 50 days moving average and shows the real vs predicted trend.
-Moreover, this is dynamic and works for various companies and stocks.
-Built the model using pandas, numpy, matplotlib.pyplot,  pandas_datareader, plotly.express, streamlit, requests, streamlit_lottie ,keras.models, tensorflow.
-The sequential model uses Dense Droput and LSTM for prediction.
+This project is a web application that predicts the market graph using a 50-day moving average and displays the real vs predicted trend.
+It is designed to be dynamic and works with various companies and stocks.
+The model is built using popular Python libraries such as pandas, numpy, matplotlib.pyplot, pandas_datareader, plotly.express, streamlit, requests, streamlit_lottie, keras.models, and tensorflow.
+The sequential model utilizes Dense Dropout and LSTM layers for accurate predictions.

+## Dependencies
+To run this web application, you need to have the following dependencies installed:

+pandas
+numpy
+matplotlib.pyplot
+pandas_datareader
+plotly.express
+streamlit
+requests
+streamlit_lottie
+keras.models
+tensorflow
 [View the website here]( https://huggingface.co/spaces/Harsh23Kashyap/StockMarketPredictor)